 “When Sylvia heard my story and diagnosis, she immediately offered to give me a tour of Missouri Baptist’s Cancer Center,” Geri said.

 As soon as she walked into the Center, Geri felt a sense of comfort and knew this was where she would get treatment.
-“The Center is spacious with big windows that let in a lot of light and overlook the healing garden.
+“The Center is spacious with big windows that let in a lot of natural light and overlook the healing garden.
 Each patient has a private pod with privacy screens, a comfy recliner and a TV.
 Even though I was in a hospital setting, the Center didn’t feel overwhelming.
 It felt more like a first-class airplane cabin instead of a chemo treatment facility.
 And knowing that my doctors were right across the hall provided another level of confidence and security.”

 “When I learned that I would have chemotherapy, I felt my worst nightmare coming true.
 I envisioned being extremely sick, losing my hair and not functioning,” Geri said.